Bklieger/infinite-bookshelf/README.md

 # Groqbook: Generate entire books in seconds using Groq and Llama3

 Groqbook is a streamlit app that scaffolds the creation of books from a one-line prompt using Llama3 on Groq.

-## Features

-- 📖 Scaffolded prompting that strategically switches between Llama3-70b and Llama3-8b to balance speed and quality
-- 🖊️ Uses markdown styling to create an aesthetic book on the streamlit app that includes tables and code
-- 📂 Allows user to download a text file with the entire book contents

-### Technologies

-- Streamlit
-- Llama3 on Groq Cloud
+It works well on nonfiction books and generates each chapter within seconds.
+The app mixes Llama3-8b and Llama3-70b, utilizing the larger model for generating the structure and the smaller of the two for creating the content.
+Currently, the model only uses the context of the section title to generate the chapter content.
+In the future, this will be expanded to the fuller context of the book to allow groqbook to generate quality fiction books as well.

 [Demo of Groqbook](https://github.com/Bklieger/groqbook/assets/62450410/3adb11cd-8264-4289-a28a-49dc5b3cf453)
 > Demo of Groqbook fast generation of book content